Rachel Gould

-Rachel Gould (born June 25, 1953 in Camden, New Jersey, as Rachel Field) is an American singer and teacher of Modern Jazz.
+Rachel Gould (born June 25, 1953, in Camden, New Jersey, as Rachel Field) is an American singer and teacher of Modern Jazz.

 Life and works

 Gould studied cello and classical singing at Boston University.

 She established herself as a jazz musician upon moving to Germany in 1975, formed her own quartet and toured Europe.
 She formed her own quartet and toured Europe.
 In 1979, she appeared in London with Chet Baker and recorded the much acclaimed album All Blues.

 In the early 1980s, she performed at numerous European festivals, and worked with groups led by Ack van Rooyen, Lou Blackburn, Ferdinand Povel, Bobby Burgess, Michel Herr, Tom Nicholas, Dieter Reith and Erwin Lehn.

 In 1983 Gould sang for quite a while in the United States and, in New York City, with Woody Herman, Sal Nistico and Jake Hanna.

 Upon her return to Germany, she presented at the Leverkusen Jazz festival the band "Breath & Bones".
 She continued her work in Germany from 1984 onwards, consisting mainly of teaching: first as a lecturer at the conservatories in Maastricht, Cologne, Mainz and Hamburg, before travelling in 1987 to the Swiss Jazz School.
 She later went on to work with Joe Haider and Benny Bailey.

 She played with Riccardo Del Fra on the 1989 album "A Sip of Your Touch", and, with his band, on a live album at the Montreux Jazz Festival 1991.

+Gould taught at numerous music institutions across Europe.
+Her teaching career included positions at the Music University in Cologne, the Conservatory in Maastricht, the Swiss Jazz School in Bern, and the experimental Modelversuch program in Hamburg.
+She also led courses at the International Jazz Clinics in Tübingen, the University of Mainz, the Remscheid Jazz Clinic, as well as many other jazz workshops.
 Since 1991, she has worked as a lecturer in jazz singing at the Royal Conservatory of The Hague (Koninklijk Conservatorium Den Haag).